MB3hel/Arduino-Core-MSP430/README.md

 - Switched to using `mspdebug` instead of the TI proprietary `DSLite` to upload programs
     - This tool is easier to package and is open source
     - Additionally, since CCSv8 support for some architectures (such as 32-bit windows) are not supported
+- Support using UniFlash as an alternate uploader
 - Added support for various Arduino IDE settings
     - Verbose upload setting
     - Verify after upload setting